 Hello!
 I'm your AI assistant, Teny.
-Ask me anything about tenants' rights in upstate New York!
+Ask me about tenants' rights in upstate New York!

-LIMITS OF AI: Each individual response may not be reviewed by an attorney.
-AI responses may be wrong and/or incomplete.
-You should independently verify all responses.
-Use at your own risk.
+LIMITS OF AI: Responses are stored and reviewed by the Cornell Law School Tenants Advocacy Program for accuracy, but each individual response may not be immediately reviewed by an attorney.
+Some responses may be wrong and/or incomplete, so I agree to independently verify all responses.
+I will assume any risk of inaccuracy.

 Since 2022, the Tenants Advocacy Program’s Technology Team has advanced TAP’s mission by building tools that expand access to justice.
 The team began with the creation of Teny, a tenants’ rights chatbot developed by Practicum students and later featured at the New York Statewide Legal Aid Tech Conference.
 In 2023, faced with rising hotline demand, the team adopted workflow automation, first through Google Apps Script and then through Make, to streamline case intake and administration.
 In 2024, TAP partnered with legal tech startup Josef to pilot Teny 2.0, an AI-powered Q&A tool using retrieval-augmented generation.
 Having launched publicly in 2025, you can now open Teny by clicking “Ask Teny” under the hula-hooping house in the bottom-right corner.
 The Tech Team’s innovations have since been recognized nationally, including at the American Bar Association’s Equal Justice Conference and in a forthcoming ABA book on legal AI.